observablehq/inputs/README.md

 While intended primarily for display, a Table also serves as an input.
 The value of the Table is its selected rows: a filtered (and possibly sorted) view of the *data*.
 Rows can be selected by clicking or shift-clicking checkboxes.
 See also [Search](#Search), which can be used for rapid filtering of the table’s rows.

 By default, the Table infers the type of each column by inspecting values, assuming that non-null values in each column have consistent types.
-Numbers are formatted in English; dates are formatted in ISO 8601 UTC.
+Numbers are formatted in the specified *locale*; dates are formatted in ISO 8601 UTC.
 Numbers columns are further right-aligned with [tabular figures](https://practicaltypography.com/alternate-figures.html) to assist comparison.
 The *format* and *align* of each column can be customized as options if desired.

 By default, the Table uses fixed layout if *data* has fewer than twelve columns.
 This improves performance and avoids reflow when scrolling due to lazily-rendered rows.
 If *data* has twelve or more columns, the auto layout is used instead, which automatically sizes columns based on the content.
 This behavior can be changed by specifying the *layout* option explicitly.